-About 30 people suffer minor injuries in NYC train accident
+Over 100 suffer minor injuries in NYC train accident

-NEW YORK (AP) — Officials say around three dozen people suffered minor injuries when a Long Island Rail Road train either hit something or derailed as it arrived at a New York City terminal.
+NEW YORK (AP) — New York City authorities say more than 100 people suffered minor injuries when a Long Island Rail Road train hit a bumping block at a Brooklyn station.

-Online images Wednesday show the train at a slight angle in its track bed in the busy Atlantic Terminal in Brooklyn.
+Fire officials at the scene Wednesday said metal that appeared to be from a rail pierced the bottom of the train and the wheels lifted up.
+They said the crash also damaged a work area beyond the tracks.

-Passengers told TV news crews on the scene that there was a loud bang and a jolt that sent some people flying.
+Gov. Andrew Cuomo said the train was moving very slowly.
+He said it “wasn’t really a derailment.”

 Most Read Stories